-- \bullet Consider a linear system in n variables with augmented matrix A. - The variable x_i is a basic variable if i is a pivot column of A. - All non-basic variables are free variables. - The system has 0 solutions if the last column of A has a pivot (e.g., if RREF(A) is (1)). - If this doesn't occur, then the system has only one solution if and only if all variables are basic. - If there is at least one free variable and the system has a solution, then it has infinitely many.
+- Consider a linear system in n variables with augmented matrix A. - The variable $x_i$ is a basic variable if i is a pivot column of A. - All non-basic variables are free variables. - The system has 0 solutions if the last column of A has a pivot (e.g., if $\mathsf{RREF}(A)$ is (1)). - If this doesn't occur, then the system has only one solution if all variables are basic. - If there is at least one free variable and the system has a solution, then it has infinitely many.